nbrandaleone-blog/canary-blog/README.md

 # Canary Blue/Green deployments on ECS

 This reference architecture demonstrates how to execute a canary deployment for Elastic Container Service.
+Real world experience has shown that unless you have confidence of the client's DNS resolver to work as expected, this solution will ***not*** be effective since the client will not refresh its mapping between service name and IP addresss.
 In order to provide an automated and safe method of migrating traffic from a *blue* deployment to a *green* one, this solution leverages Route53 weights to adjust the traffic flow from one ECS service to another.
 We associate a new service with a separate Application Load Balancer, leveraging ECS Event Streams